 At the same time, writers such as William Vaughan in England were writing books recommending a balanced diet that included red wine.
 A century later Louis Pasteur would conclusively write that “wine is the most healthful and most hygienic of beverages.”

 The first half of the 20th century saw an international push to do away with drunkards once and for all.
 For the first time in history, large sections of the western world faced complete prohibition of alcohol.
-The world was changing in profound, radical ways, but what matters to this article is just a very small thread: In the USA, Prohibition severed us from the eons of wine knowledge.
+The world was changing in profound, radical ways, but what matters to this article is just a tiny thread: Prohibition severed us from the eons of wine knowledge in the USA.

 It’s been over seventy years, and the country still is having a hard time trusting Benjamin Franklin’s anecdote that “wine is sure proof that God loves us and wants us to be happy.”